andrasq/node-prom-pushgateway/README.md

   Load journal on start, empty when scraped.
 - report metrics with a configurable separation gap to not split clusters of points
 - cache aggregates, not samples
-- support `config.maxMetricAgeMs` to discard samples that are too old
+- support `config.omitTimestamps` to report just stats, without collection times